Minor in Entrepreneurship – Course Requirements

 - Interact and learn from real-world, successful entrepreneurs

-The David Nazarian Graduate Programs in Business recently introduced a Concentration in Entrepreneurship as part of their MBA program.
+The David Nazarian Graduate Programs in Business offers an experiential Concentration in Entrepreneurship as part of their MBA program.
 The program includes a broad set of courses that provide targeted classroom training and experiential, hands-on learning that immerses students in the four pillars of successful entrepreneurship: personal integrity, the idea, team and execution, and serendipity.
 Under faculty advisement, students conduct challenging consulting projects for local small-business owners and entrepreneurs, leverage new technologies that spark innovation, and apply structure and experimentation to the project-planning process.

 BUS310: Foundations of Entrepreneurship